Ancient-Wisdom.Co.Uk

 The use of large stones is repeated again and again all over the ancient world, leading one to ask: Why ?

-The most common suggestion is that larger stones provide a structure with increased stability and durability, which in essence is true, but the excessive size of some stones when balanced against the additional time, effort and manpower suggest that other factors may be involved.
+The most common suggestion is that larger stones provide structures with increased stability and durability, which of course is true, but the excessive size of some stones when balanced against the additional time, effort and manpower suggest that other factors may have been involved.

-The confidence of the megalithic builders worldwide to work with such unnecessarily large stones is surpassed only by their determination to transport specific stones over long distances to previously selected sites.
+The confidence of the megalithic builders worldwide to work with such unnecessarily large stones is surpassed only by their determination to transport specifically selected stones over vast distances to previously selected sites.

-• Ollantaytambo, Peru - Granite stones transported 7miles over mountains and valleys.
+• Ollantaytambo: 50+ ton Porphyry stones transported 7-miles over 6000m high mountains and valleys.

-The stones transported long distances to build megaliths have been described as 'pieces of places' (10)
+Stones transported over long distances to build megaliths have been described as 'pieces of places' (10)

 At Vale de Rodruigo, in southern Portugal, geological analysis were carried out at the stones used in four megalithic graves.
 The results were surprising as the stones had been brought to the site from different locations of up to 10km distance.
 Geological research suggests that this choice was probably predominantly motivated by functional and practical reasons.
 As different rocks had different appearances and physical characteristics it is suggested that they were chosen according to a pre-conceived design.
 In addition, the locations of the sites of origin of the different material represents main celestial directions from the megaliths.
 This makes it likely that the monuments also represent certain symbolic values associated with the landscape and certain cosmologies.
 (10)